Los Angeles metro: map, description, photo

-Metropolitan Los Angeles is relatively young.
+The Los Angeles metro is relatively young.
 The first metro line was opened in 1990.

-During the Second World War, the railwaysbriefly returned to profitability due to large-scale troop movements, but after the war, the authorities began to dismantle the entire rail system.
-Thus, by 1963, all railway lines have been completely removed and replaced with bus service.
-In the following decades, with the increase in traffic and an increase in gasoline prices, as well as the number of traffic jams on the roads with public support began planning railway traffic.
-In 1976, the State of California formed commission on transport County of Los Angeles, and subway construction was started in 1985.
+During World War II, the railways briefly returned to profitability due to large-scale troop movements, but after the war, authorities began dismantling the entire railroad system.
+Thus, by 1963, all railway lines were completely removed and replaced by bus services.
+In the decades that followed, with increased traffic and rising gasoline prices and traffic congestion, rail planning began with government support.
+In 1976, the Los Angeles County Transportation Commission is formed in the state of California, and construction of the subway began in 1985.

-All subway lines in Los Angeles working from 5 amuntil midnight, seven days a week.
-On Friday night and Saturday the metro runs until 2am.
-The interval in the movement of trains is 5-10 minutes during the peak period, every 10-15 minutes during the day and on weekends and every 20 minutes at night before closing.
-The exact time will vary from route to route.
+All Los Angeles metro lines operate from 5 am to midnight, seven days a week.
+On Friday and Saturday nights, the metro runs until 2 am.
+The interval for trains is 5-10 minutes during peak periods, every 10-15 minutes during the day and on weekends, and every 20 minutes in the evening until closing time.
+The exact time varies from route to route.

 The standard rate applies to all trips.
-The fare is currently $ 1.25, the cost of the ticket for the day - $ 5 for a week - for $ 20 a month - $ 62.
+The fare is currently $ 1.25, the ticket for a day is $ 5, for a week - for $ 20, for a month - $ 62.
 Each line requires a separate fare.
-Tickets for the underground can be bought from vending machines in the lobbies of stations.
-To pass the metro turnstiles should be used with validators.
-The passage is free, but the controllers operate on the routes.
+Metro tickets can be bought from ticket machines in station lobbies.
+To enter the metro, you should use turnstiles with validators.
+The passage is free, but there are controllers on the routes.